EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

     It is technically persistent across sessions, but we are still fiddling with it under the hood so don’t store anything here you wouldn’t be too upset about suddenly losing.

+    permanent
+    have a back up 75 gb
+    not available through shift smce jupiter lab

 EFS
 ---